sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 HTTP/3 and QUIC have their niches that are pretty compelling.
 Specifically, HTTP/3 consistently does pretty well with reducing the number of pauses with video conferencing and video streaming while improving general web usage with slow/unstable networks, typically with mobile devices.

 ### Thanks all
 With quic-go's new support for HTTP trailers and `buf curl`'s new HTTP/3 flag, experimenting with gRPC over HTTP/3 is now easier than ever.
 I challenge you to try out gRPC over HTTP/3 in your own projects and share your experiences.
 I want to help build a community pushing gRPC and protobufs into more places, and this is a small part of that.
-I think the writing on this blog has really focused my attention here.